Countly/countly-server/README.md

 If you want to upgrade Countly from a previous version, please take a look at [upgrading documentation](resources.count.ly/v1.0/docs/upgrading-countly-server).

-Countly also has Docker support - [see our official Docker repository](https://registry.hub.docker.com/u/countly/countly-server/)
+Countly also has Docker support - [see our official Docker repository](https://registry.hub.docker.com/u/countly/countly-server/) and [installation instructions for Docker](http://resources.count.ly/docs/installing-countly-server)

 ##Dependencies

 We develop and test Countly on Ubuntu with MongoDB, Node.js and Nginx.
 Installation script only needs a clean, decent Ubuntu Linux without any services listening to port 80 and takes care of every library and software (e.g MongoDB, Nginx, Node.js, Expressjs etc) required to be installed on Ubuntu Linux.

 ##API & Frontend